 - Smoking wood (I’m using apple wood)

-- An instant read thermometer (I’m using an M4 Thermapen)
+- An instant read thermometer (I’m using a ThermoWorks Thermapen ONE)

 - Chopping board

 - Boning or trimming knife

 Prepping the pork correctly at the start is the key for maximum flavor

 Start by cutting the pork into 1” thick strips.
 I’ve found this is the perfect size and most consistent especially when you go to any Chinese BBQ restaurant.

 Remembering we are making authentic Char Siu, not as close as can be Char Siu.